bishopZ/Frame.js/readme.md

 Frame.js
 ============

-Frame.js is a function sequencer and library loader for Javascript applications.
+Frame.js is a function sequencer, job manager and library loader for Javascript applications.

 Despite the benefits of non-blocking asynchronous code execution in Javascript, endless chains of callback functions make for unreadable code and difficult to control applications.

-While many function sequencers exist like <a href="https://github.com/caolan/async">async</a>, <a href="https://github.com/substack/node-seq">Seq</a>, and <a href="https://github.com/it-ony/flow.js/blob/master/lib/flow.js">flow.js</a>, Frame is focused on sequential code execution, includes a library loader to mix-and-match between remote scripts, local scripts and functions, and provides a set of basic debugging and unit testing tools.
-All that and it clocks in at just over 8k.
+While many function sequencers exist, such as <a href="https://github.com/caolan/async">async</a>, <a href="https://github.com/substack/node-seq">Seq</a>, and <a href="https://github.com/it-ony/flow.js/blob/master/lib/flow.js">flow.js</a>, Frame.js is focused on application level synchronous function management, includes a library loader to mix-and-match between remote scripts, local scripts, and functions.
+Frame also provides a set of basic debugging and unit testing tools.

+And it clocks in at just over 8k.

 Library Loader